williamhorning/williamhorning/docs-content/hosting_lightning.md

-# hosting bolt
+# hosting lightning

-since bolt's codebase is fairly simple, it's pretty easy to run an instance for yourself. you can use either docker (recomended) or deno to setup an instance that you can then configure or run database migrations on.
+since lightning's codebase is fairly simple, it's pretty easy to run an instance for yourself. you can use either docker (recomended) or deno to setup an instance that you can then configure or run database migrations on.